JeromeErasmus/vs-code-adf-preview/docs/troubleshooting.md

    - Ensure file is recognized as Markdown
    - May need to set language mode manually

-3. **Theme Compatibility**:
+3. **Editor Theme Compatibility**:
-   - Some themes may not support custom grammar scopes
+   - Some VS Code themes may not support custom grammar scopes
-   - Try different themes to verify highlighting works
+   - Try different VS Code themes to verify syntax highlighting works

 ## Development/Debug Issues